Where you can go once you are vaccinated: A country-by-country guide

 Here’s a guide to the countries beginning to crack open their doors so you can start to plan your first post-lockdown escape.

-Over the course of the summer when tourism in Europe had a brief rebound, getting into Cyprus was notoriously stressful.
+Over the course of summer 2020 when tourism in Europe had a brief rebound, getting into Cyprus was notoriously stressful.

 Not anymore.
 As of 1 March 2021, those who have been vaccinated and can prove it on arrival into Cyprus will no longer have to present a negative PCR test or be subject to quarantine.
 However, not all countries are welcome immediately.
 It remains dependent on categorisation by Cyprus of each nationality based on risk of transmission.

 The U.K. is currently on Cyprus’ Category C list, which means that temporary visitors from the U.K. are not allowed.